Adamantium: Secondary adamantium

 Marvel's comic books introduced a variant of "true" adamantium, "secondary adamantium", to explain why in certain stories adamantium was shown to be damaged by sufficiently powerful forces.
 Its resilience is described as far below that of "true" adamantium.

 Ultimate Marvel

 In the Ultimate Marvel imprint, adamantium possesses the additional ability to protect against telepathic probing or attacks.
 Unlike its main universe counterpart, adamantium is not depicted as indestructible.

 Comparison with real materials

-Scientist David Evans argued that as adamantium "is considered to be a very dense and indestructible metal" the most suitable real material to model it would be osmium, "the densest known metallic element".
+Scientist David Evans stated that, as adamantium "is considered to be a very dense and indestructible metal," the most suitable real material to model it would be osmium, "the densest known metallic element".